- Analyze your skill level, hardware, and primary use before choosing a Linux distro.

 How to combine Linux distro, desktop environment, and update frequency

-Once you're clear on which desktop environment suits you, you just need to choose the distro based on the update "tempo" and the type of system you prefer.Here we simplify things a lot by using four major families as a reference: Debian/Ubuntu/Mint, Fedora, Arch/Manjaro and the enterprise derivatives like Rocky/AlmaLinux.
+Once you're clear on which desktop environment suits you best, you need to choose the distribution based on the update frequency and the type of system you prefer .
+We'll simplify things considerably here by using four major families as a reference: Debian/Ubuntu/Mint, Fedora, Arch/Manjaro, and enterprise derivatives like Rocky/AlmaLinux.

 - Debian with GNOME: major updates every so often, absolute priority to stabilityIdeal if you don't mind having slightly older versions of the software in exchange for nothing breaking.